Code-Institute-Submissions/LucyJones-BRITbrAIN/README.md

 ![title](assets/images/readme/title.png)

-BRITbrAIN is an interactive map based quiz game with Britain based trivia questions.
+BRITbrAIN is an interactive map based quiz game with British trivia questions.
 Answer the question by choosing the correct region on the map.

 This site was built using [GitHub Pages](https://pages.github.com/).

-How well do you know Britain?
+**How well do you know Britain??**

 [Take the Quiz](https://lucyjpjones.github.io/LucyJones-BRITbrAIN/)